m4hfuj/hospital-management-system-java-webapp/README.md

 #### Step 3: Java Editor

-Use VSCODE for editing the code
+Use vscode for editing the code
-Open hospital-management-system folder with VSCODE
+Open hospital-management-system folder with vscode

 **File Structure:**